ledermann/docker-rails/README.md

 - **redis:** In-memory key/value store (used by Sidekiq and ActionCable)
 - **backup:** Regularly backups the database as a dump via CRON to an Amazon S3 bucket

-The image for the application and worker container is based on [ledermann/base](https://hub.docker.com/r/ledermann/base/), which in turn is based on the official [Ruby image](https://hub.docker.com/_/ruby/).
+The image for the application and worker container is based on [ledermann/base](https://hub.docker.com/r/ledermann/base/), which in turn is based on the official [Ruby image](https://hub.docker.com/_/ruby/) and adds Nginx, Node.js and Yarn.
 See the [Dockerfile](/Dockerfile) for details.

 ## Test drive